ecronix/react-most-wanted/README.md

 ![](.gitbook/assets/spaces_gitbook_avatar-rectangle%20%281%29.png)

-Thank you to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to test in real browsers.
+Thanks to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to test in real browsers.

 Thanks to [GitBook ](https://www.gitbook.com/)for providing us a great documentation tool.